 Doctor Discipline Actions from the Iowa Medical Board

-The Iowa Board of Medicine is authorized by state law to investigate complaints made by patients, other physicians, and personnel concerning physicians (M.D.s and D.O.s), as well as licensed acupuncturists.
+The Iowa Board of Medicine has authorization from state law to investigate complaints.
+These complaints are from patients, other physicians, and personnel concerning physicians (M.D.s and D.O.s), as well as licensed acupuncturists.
 In such cases where the board finds that the physician has committed a punishable offense, it may take action.
-While the entirety of the board’s disciplinary procedures and possible disciplinary actions are available, this is an overview.
+While the entirety of the board’s disciplinary procedures and possible disciplinary actions are available, this is an overview of doctor discipline actions.

 When a complaint is received, it is assigned a case number and a file is opened.
-Every week, the executive director, the legal director, medical advisor, and chief investigator meet to determine the appropriate level of investigation for each complaint.
-Cases that are determined to be within the board’s purview are immediately assigned to an investigator.
+Every week, the executive director, the legal director, medical advisor, and chief investigator meet.
+Firstly, this team determines the appropriate level of investigation for each complaint.
+Cases determined to be within the board’s purview immediately go to an investigator.
 Less serious cases or those that may not be within the board’s purview are referred to the board.

 The investigator only investigates and does not assign guilt or innocence.
 The board receives the findings from the investigation to make a ruling.
-The board will decide based upon the summarized evidence presented whether any disciplinary action is warranted.
+Based on the summarized evidence presented, the board determines whether any disciplinary action is warranted.

 The board receives approximately 700+ cases every year.
 Of these, only about 10% of those cases result in formal charges being filed.
 20% receive a Confidential Letter of Education or Warning.
 The remaining 70% are closed without any action being taken.